Nitrooos/Nitrooos.github.io/_posts/en/2019-05-08-git-release-management.md

 tasks are named *task_1*, *task_2*, *task_3* and *task_4*.
 The dashed red line
 means the testing period of a task on testing server.
 The dashed gray line means, that a task is ready, but at the moment isn't deployed to testing server.
-As we remember, it should be there only 1 task at any given moment.
+As we remember, it should be there only 1 task at any moment.

 ### Step by step analysis